yuyang339/cs140e-21spr/hardware.md

      [These too](https://www.amazon.com/gp/product/B07D6LLX19/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).

+    Note: If you order from other places, look for adaptors which use the CP2102 chipset.
+Other chips may work, but we haven't tested them.

   4. You'll also need a set of jumpers in order to connect your pi to stuff:

      [These seem reasonable](https://www.amazon.com/SIM-NAT-Breadboard-Arduino-Raspberry/dp/B07RX78T9L/ref=sr_1_11?dchild=1&keywords=female+to+female+jumper&qid=1616196142&refinements=p_85%3A2470955011%2Cp_72%3A1248879011&rnid=1248877011&rps=1&s=electronics&sr=1-11)

      [These worked for Akshay](https://www.amazon.com/EDGELEC-Breadboard-Optional-Assorted-Multicolored/dp/B07GD2BWPY/)

      Note: if you order from other places, make sure you get "female-to-female" jumpers.

-  5. Depending on your laptop you might need a USB-c to USB-A adaptor, and/or an adaptor for microSD cards so that you can connect the USB-TTL device above and format microSD cards.
+  5. Depending on your laptop you might need a USB-C to USB-A adaptor, and/or an adaptor for microSD cards so that you can connect the USB-TTL device above and format microSD cards.
 (Note: You will almost certainly need both types of adaptors if you have a Mac.)